mmpx12/pwndb/README.md

 -D|--domain-list [FILE]   file containing domains (1 per line) -b|--brute-force [NUMBER] brute force   1 will be A to Z ,
-                                        2 will be AA to ZZ -p|--password [PASSWORD]  reverse password search -P|--password-list [FILE] file containing passwords -j|--jobs [number]        number of background jobs (max 10, 5 by default)
+                                        2 will be AA to ZZ -S|--scylla               Check on scylla.sh instead of pwndb (automatic if pwndb is down) -p|--password [PASSWORD]  reverse password search -P|--password-list [FILE] file containing passwords -j|--jobs [number]        number of background jobs (max 10, 5 by default)